bullting/Serverless-Auto-update-portfolio/README.md

 # my-portfolio
-My Portfolio of my development project in Autonomous Car, Web Application and IoT
+My Professional Portfolio for Serverless with using AWS and ReactJS